How To Become a Raider in Less Than 20 Minutes:

 - Have a combination of the Weak Aura pack for the raid and either DBM or BigWigs.
 Links to these addons can be found at the bottom of this guide.

-- It’s ok to make mistakes, so long as you make an effort to correct it.
+- It’s ok to make mistakes, so long as you make a visible effort to correct it.

 - Expect this, and other guides or website posts, to be referenced from time to time.